mozilla-it/discourse-infra/README.md

 ### Code and configuration repositories:
  - [Discourse](https://github.com/discourse/discourse) Upstream Discourse repository containing application code.
  - [Discourse docker](https://github.com/discourse/discourse_docker) Contains the official scripts to build Discourse into a Docker container.
- - [Discourse Mozilla](https://github.com/mozilla/discourse.mozilla.org) Buildspecs, environments definition and other configs for Mozilla's custom build of Discourse.
+ - [Discourse Mozilla](https://github.com/mozilla/discourse.mozilla.org) Buildspecs, Kubernetes manifests, environments definition and other configs for Mozilla's custom build of Discourse.
  - [Discourse Infra](https://github.com/mozilla-it/discourse-infra) This repo.
-Terraform code, Kubernetes manifests and docs used for sysadmins/operators to create and manage Discourse installations.
+Terraform code, Kubernetes manifests for infrastructure components and docs used for sysadmins/operators to create and manage Discourse installations.

 # Secrets
 All the secrets used by Discourse are set as environment variables, and they are backed into the container at build time.
 This is bad, but until we can't deconstruct the official building process, is the only option.
 The container is pushed to a private ECR registry.

-The process for adding the secrets into the container uses Codebuild, Terraform and the official Discourse build scripts to get them backed in.
-When Terraform creates a Codebuild job for deploying in a specific environment, it passes all the secrets as environment variables to the job (you can see them in the Codebuild job definition), during the building process those variables are written in the file `include/env.yaml`, the Discourse builder uses that file to source the variables.
+The process for adding the secrets into the container uses Codebuild, AWS SSM, Terraform and the official Discourse build scripts to get them backed in.
+When Terraform creates a Codebuild job for deploying in a specific environment, it fetches secrets from SSM and sets them all the as environment variables to the job (you can see them in the Codebuild job definition), during the building process those variables are written in the file `include/env.yaml`, the Discourse builder uses that file to source the variables.

 ### Secrets generation and location
 Most of the secrets are created and known by Terraform: for example the endpoint of the RDS database or the name of an S3 bucket.
 However there are other few which can't be created by Terraform and remain secure, for example the password to access the database or the OIDC token used for Auth0.
-In order to **be consistent** these secrets are also managed by Terraform but need manual interaction in the moment of creation or rotation.
+In order to **be consistent** these secrets are also managed by Terraform and stored in AWS SSM but need manual interaction during the bootstrap or rotation time.

 The strategy used is to create an SSM parameter with a dummy value using Terraform and add it to the Codebuild enviroment as the other secrets/variables.
 After the first Terraform run, you can go and overwrite the value of an SSM secret with `aws ssm put-value`.
 The next Terraform run will add the correct value to the Codebuild job.
+Terraform has an special annotation for these secret instructing it to not override again the value with the default one.

-Using this approach we can be sure that looking at the Terraform code, we are able to see **all the secrets** used by the application.
+Using this approach we can be sure that looking at the Terraform code, we are able to figure out **all the secrets** used by the application.
+You can see the value either as a Terraform output in case like the RDS database endpoint, or using `aws ssm get-parameter` in case of others like the Auth0 OIDC token.

 # Application build and deploy: CI/CD